ajv-validator/ajv/CUSTOM.md

 ### Define keyword with "inline" compilation function

 Inline compilation function is called during schema compilation.
-It is passed four parameters: `it` (the current schema compilation context), `keyword` (added in v3.0 to simplify compiling multiple keywords with a single function), `schema` and `parentSchema` and it should return the code (as a string) that will be inlined in the code of compiled schema.
+It is passed four parameters: `it` (the current schema compilation context), `keyword` (added in v3.0 to allow defining multiple keywords with a single function), `schema` and `parentSchema` and it should return the code (as a string) that will be inlined in the code of compiled schema.
 This code can be either an expression that evaluates to the validation result (boolean) or a set of statements that assigns the validation result to a variable.

 While it can be more challenging to define keywords with "inline" functions, it has several advantages: